Mets–Phillies rivalry: 2015: Phillies rebuild, Mets win Pennant

 In 2015, the Phillies entered a rebuilding phase, trading away former stars Cole Hamels and Chase Utley mid-season.
 The Phillies would go on to a last place finish in the National League East, losing 99 games on the season, while the Mets would go on and win the National League East title.

 While the rivalry was somewhat subdued by the lopsidedness of the two teams records, the rivalry did provide some moments.
 On April 15, Mets pitcher Matt Harvey drilled Chase Utley in the back, after a few Mets pitchers had been hit by the Phillies.
 On August 25, during a game at Citizens Bank Park Phillies coach Larry Bowa started yelling out of the dugout after a quick pitch by then-Mets reliever Hansel Robles while Darin Ruf was in the box not looking up and not ready for the pitch.
 Bowa also yelled at Mets 1st baseman Daniel Murphy over a perceived slight by Murphy's bat flip earlier in the game during a home run.
 Benches cleared as Bowa threatened Murphy with retaliation and was ultimately ejected from the game.

-The Mets played in the 2015 National League Division Series against the Los Angeles Dodgers whose roster featured former Phillies players Jimmy Rollins and Chase Utley.
+The Mets played in the NLDS against the Los Angeles Dodgers whose roster featured former Phillies players Jimmy Rollins and Chase Utley.
 The series featured a contentious slide in Game 2 by Utley at 2nd base, injuring Mets shortstop Rubén Tejada.
 The fallout created controversy on take out slides at 2nd and Utley was suspended for two games.
 Mets fans booed Utley loudly during the pregame for Game 3 at Citi Field, and chanted "We want Utley" after the Mets took a 10–3 lead during the game.
-However Utley did not appear again in the series until late in Game 5 and the Mets won the series, and eventually won the 2015 National League Championship Series for the pennant.
-New York would go on to lose the 2015 World Series to the Kansas City Royals in five games.
+However Utley did not appear again in the series until late in Game 5 and the Mets won the series, and eventually won the NLCS for the pennant.
+New York would go on to lose the World Series to the Kansas City Royals in five games.